westonMS/ecen520_student/mmcm/mmcm.md

 ## Submission

 1. Prepare your repository
-  * Make sure all of the _essential_ files needed to complete your project are committed into your repository
-  * Make sure you have a  `.gitignore` file for your assignment directory and that all intermediate files are ignored.
-  * Make sure you have a `makefile` with all the necessary make rules
     * `sim_top`: performs command line simulation of the top testbench
     * `gen_bit`: Generates a bitstream for your top-level design
-2. Commit and tag your repository
-  * Make sure all of your files are committed and properly tagged (using the proper tag)
 3. Create your assignment [Readme.md](../resources/assignment_mechanics.md#assignment-submission) file
   * Create the template file based on the instructions linked above
   * Add the following items for the assignment-specific section of the readme: